New York Car Accident Lawyer

 There are many causes for car accidents.
 While the causes may vary, the vast majority of accidents are preventable because they are caused by negligence.

 - Distracted driver: Distracted driving is one of the leading causes of car accidents.
 It usually refers to texting while driving or using some sort of electronic device while driving.
 This problem has historically been a problem with young drivers, but is fast becoming a problem with drivers across age groups.
-As a New York car accident lawyer will explain, under New York Vehicle and Traffic Law section 1125-c it is against the law to use a mobile phone while driving.
+Under New York Vehicle and Traffic Law section 1125-c it is against the law to use a mobile phone while driving.
 Similarly, under New York Vehicle and Traffic Law section 1125-d it is also against the law to drive while using a laptop, pager, electronic game, tablet or any other portable electronic device.

 - Road hazards: A large pothole or debris can cause drivers to lose control or swerve to avoid and as a result cause an accident.
 If the problem is a pothole, then a government entity may be liable for the accident if it had notice of the hazard.
 In addition to potholes and debris, there are other types of unexpected hazards in the road that may lead to accidents.
 Construction zones are dangerous for both drivers and workers.
 Construction zones often result in unpredictable road situations such as unusual traffic patterns, uneven surfaces, narrow lanes, construction vehicles moving around, and construction workers moving around very close to lanes with traffic.
 All of these factors created a recipe for an increased likelihood of an accident.
 Another type of road hazard are malfunctioning traffic signals.
 New York drivers depend on traffic lights and signals to control the flow of traffic and to warn them of intersections.
 If a traffic light is not working properly, accidents can happen.
 The most common type of traffic light malfunction is for it go out completely or for the red light to blink.
 While drivers are supposed to treat such a situation like a four-way stop, there is still a higher likelihood of an accident in such a situation than in a regular four-way stop intersection.